CAN YOU SMOKE CBD BUDS?

 Smoking allows the cannabinoids to reach the bloodstream quickly, inhaled through the lungs.
 If you digest CBD isolate, as, in the case of tinctures or capsules, the CBD has to first move through your digestive system before it reaches your bloodstream.
 Because you feel the effects faster, it is easier to dose how much CBD you need for the desired results versus when you ingest it.

-You can crush it up and smoke CBD hemp flower in a joint or pipe, just like weed, or buy it in a pre-roll.
+You can smoke CBD bud by crushing it up first.
+You can then smoke CBD hemp flower in a joint or pipe, just like weed, or buy it in a pre-roll.
 Some people vape CBD bud.
 Vaping might be preferable if you are concerned that someone might think you are smoking marijuana.
 Vaping also is less harsh on your lungs.

 You will need vaporizer to vape hemp, of course, but not a typical vape (that uses liquid).
 To vape the hemp flower, however, you will need a portable or desktop dry vaporizer as well as a grinder to prepare your flower to be vaped.